isomerpages/moe-cjc/news/2026/_posts/2026-01-14-post-Catholic Junior College to Relocate to Punggol in the vicinity of Punggol Digital District.md

 (MOUs) with a group of key partners to formalise programme collaborations and joint initiatives.
-These partners include the Singapore Institute of Technology (SIT), National Youth Council (NYC), National Parks Board (NParks), Pathlight School, the Cyber Security Agency of Singapore (CSA), Digital and Intelligence Service (DIS) and JTC Corporation.&nbsp;</p>
+These partners include the Singapore Institute of Technology (SIT), National Youth Council (NYC), National Parks Board (NParks), Pathlight School, the Cyber Security Agency of Singapore (CSA), and JTC Corporation.&nbsp;</p>
 <p>These partnerships reflect a shared commitment to creating authentic learning
 experiences beyond the classroom, spanning digital capability, sustainability, community engagement and inclusive education.
 CJC will begin collaborating